-Comment: Author suggests reserving foscarnet only for ganciclovir-resistant cases due nephrotoxicity concerns or ganciclovir intolerance.
+Comment: The author suggests reserving foscarnet only for ganciclovir-resistant cases due to nephrotoxicity concerns or ganciclovir intolerance.

-Comment: Study documents prevalence of HIV -associated dementia and polyneuropathy as significantly lower in 1997-8 (p=0.02), with incidence of Toxoplasma encephalitis decreased from 5.7% in 1995-6 to 2.2% in 1997-8 (p=0.015).
-However, because of small numbers authors could reach no such similar conclusions regarding CMV CNS infection.
+Comment: Study documents prevalence of HIV -associated dementia and polyneuropathy as significantly lower in 1997-8 (p=0.02), with the incidence of Toxoplasma encephalitis, decreased from 5.7% in 1995-6 to 2.2% in 1997-8 (p=0.015).
+However, because of small numbers, authors could reach no such similar conclusions regarding CMV CNS infection.

 Comment: Pre-HAART open-label European study examining combination therapy with ganciclovir and foscarnet in 31 pts. with acute CMV encephalitis (CMVe) (n = 17) or CMV myelitis (CMVm) (n = 14).
 Induction therapy = "foscarnet" 90 mg/kg + ganciclovir 5 mg/kg twice-daily followed by maintenance dosing.
 Improvement or stabilization achieved in 74% (23/31 pts).
 Among 23 pts. on maintenance, CMV progressed in 10 (first relapse of 126 days; range 64-264 days).
 Median survival time 3 mos.

-Comment: Document that serves as basis for suggested therapies.
+Comment: The document serves as the basis for suggested therapies mainly from the pre-ART era.
 Though little data other than case series exist for neurological CMV disease, extrapolation from CMV retinitis and GI studies not unreasonable given excellent penetration of both ganciclovir (24-67% of serum level) and foscarnet (13-68%) into the CSF.

 Comment: Authors review data from literature and trials demonstrating that virus isolation or antigen detection in CSF not useful for HIV-related CMV encephalitis.
 Utility of CMV CSF-PCR appears to be the gold standard short of brain Bx: sensitivities 62-100% with 89-100% specificity.

-Comment: Autopsy series with proven CNS CMV found 12/13 had positive CSF CMV PCR while none of control patients positive.
-Higher log CSF PCR correlated with findings of more severe disease, suggesting that quantitative studies could be useful correlates of extant of infection.
+Comment: Autopsy series with proven CNS CMV found 12/13 had positive CSF CMV PCR while none of the control patients positive.
+Higher log CSF PCR correlated with findings of more severe disease, suggesting that quantitative studies could be useful correlates of infection extant.

-Comment: Older study examining literature, including autopsy series suggesting that silent CMV infection of the brain very common in those who die of HIV (~33%) but only few have clinically suspected neurological disease antemortem (2%).
+Comment: An older study examining literature, including autopsy series suggesting that silent CMV infection of the brain very common in those who die of HIV (~33%) but only a few have clinically suspected neurological disease antemortem (2%).